ATIX-AG/acd_playbook_for_prometheus_grafana/README.md

 ## Description

-This playbook aims to demonstrate the usage of Foreman ACD by installing Prometheus and a connected Grafana.
+This playbook demonstrates the usage of Foreman ACD by installing Prometheus and a connected Grafana.
 It consists of two roles:
-- prometheus - a role to set up and install prometheus This role also configures the firewall by opening the prometheus-corresponding ports
+- prometheus - a role to set up and install prometheus

+  This role also configures the firewall by opening the prometheus-corresponding ports.
-- grafana - a role to set up and install a grafana scraping from prometheus This role also configures the firewall by opening the grafana-corresponding ports
+- grafana - a role to set up and install a grafana scraping from prometheus

+  This role also configures the firewall by opening the grafana-corresponding ports.

 For a basic setup via ACD, the variables can be used as found in the `group_vars` directory: